 “I’ve always felt the most important thing was to do a good job,” he says.
 “Not everybody is going to agree with my faith.
 I always wanted to know, ‘What do you think about what we are doing?
 Is that water clean?
 Is that medical treatment good?
 Is that food distributed equitably?’
 I am faith-blind and color-blind.”

 Isaacs has directed relief efforts in Iraq, Ethiopia, Eritrea, South Sudan, Haiti, Kosovo, Afghanistan, Pakistan, the Philippines and beyond.
 He also headed the U.S. Agency for International Development’s Office of U.S. Foreign Disaster Assistance in 2004 and 2005.
 Along the way, he says, he has worked with some great people, governments and communities to tackle some tremendously complex humanitarian issues.

 Isaacs went to work drilling wells straight out of high school.
-He never stopped to get a college degree, but jumped into the complicated business of helping masses of people in dire straits half a world away.
+He never stopped to get a college degree, but eventually jumped into the complicated business of helping masses of people in dire straits half a world away.

 Even when responsible for multimillion-dollar budgets, he has headed out to personally direct aid distribution and provision of medical care for those whose lives have been upended by tsunamis, earthquakes or wars.
 “I like to do things and get stuff done,” he says.